enzo-project/enzo-dev/doc/manual/source/parameters/gravity.rst

     Number of iterations to solve the potential on the subgrids.
 Values less than 4 sometimes will result in slight overdensities on grid boundaries.
 Default: 4.
-``BaryonSelfGravityApproximation`` (external)
+``MaximumGravityRefinementLevel`` (external)
-    This flag indicates if baryon density is derived in a strange, expensive but self-consistent way (0 - off), or by a completely reasonable and much faster approximation (1 - on).
-This is an experiment gone wrong; leave on.
-Well, actually, it's important for very dense structures as when radiative cooling is turned on, so set to 0 if using many levels and radiative cooling is on [ignored in current version].
-Default: 1 ``MaximumGravityRefinementLevel`` (external)
     This is the lowest (most refined) depth that a gravitational acceleration field is computed.
 More refined levels interpolate